pravega/pravega-samples/README.md

 There is a Linux/Mac script and a Windows (.bat) script for each separate executable.

-_Working with `develop` branch_: If you are curious about the most recent sample applications, you may like to try the `develop` version of `pravega-samples` as well.
-To do so, just clone the `develop` branch instead of `master` (default):
+_Working with `dev` branch_: If you are curious about the most recent sample applications, you may like to try the `dev` version of `pravega-samples` as well.
+To do so, just clone the `dev` branch instead of `master` (default):

 ```
-$ git clone -b develop https://github.com/pravega/pravega-samples.git
+$ git clone -b dev https://github.com/pravega/pravega-samples.git
 $ cd pravega-samples
 $ ./gradlew clean installDist
 ```

-The `develop` branch works with Pravega snapshots artifacts published in our [JFrog repository](https://oss.jfrog.org/artifactory/jfrog-dependencies/io/pravega/) instead of using release versions.
+The `dev` branch works with Pravega snapshots artifacts published in our [JFrog repository](https://oss.jfrog.org/artifactory/jfrog-dependencies/io/pravega/) instead of using release versions.